-Filing for chapter 13 is not the American Dream that is portrayed on cheesy lottery TV ads, nor is it the outcome that lottery players envisioned when they handed their three hard-earned dollars over in exchange for that colorful piece of paper.
+Filing for chapter 13 is not the American Dream portrayed on cheesy lottery TV ads, nor is it the outcome that lottery players envisioned when they handed their three hard-earned dollars over in exchange for that colorful piece of paper.

-But here we are, being confronted with the reality that nearly one-third of US lottery winners have declared bankruptcy afterwards.
+But here we are, being confronted with the reality that nearly one-third of US lottery winners have declared bankruptcy afterward.
 Even the wealthy – like the aforementioned Andrew who was worth a whopping $17 million prior to taking home the lottery prize – cannot escape this curse.